-It is a document that describes a particular bug in an application in all its possible aspects.
+- Bug reports - it is a document that describes a particular bug in an application in all its possible aspects.
 It is a very important and frequent report that directly helps improve the product in specific aspects.

-It is a document that summarizes the results of a test cycle.
+- Test summary reports - it is a document that summarizes the results of a test cycle.
 It may contain the cost of defect detection, test suite efficiency, testing efficiency, a ratio of rework and verification efforts, etc.

-It is a document that contains the results of testing before submission to the vendor for compliance.
+- User acceptance report - it is a document that contains the results of testing before submission to the vendor for compliance.
 This ensures that the developers' and customers' visions remain identical during development and testing and that the technical implementation fully meets them.

 It is worth noting that each company's approach to maintaining and selecting the types of reports may differ.
 Since many of them may be interchangeable in some aspects, companies may use these reports slightly differently.

 Of course, only basic test reports are listed here and shown in the general order.
 Depending on its product, each company can combine reports, change their order, and add or exclude some of them as needed.

 - First, a test strategy document defines the overall approach to testing the application.
 It specifies which parts of the application will or will not be tested and according to what requirements it will be done.

 - Then a test plan is made in which all aspects of testing are to be specified in detail, starting from resources and tools assumed for this purpose and finishing with a list of application functions to be tested and their testing schedule.

 - Then a test scenario document is made where you specify in detail what exactly will be tested and how many test cases are required to test a particular element of the application from start to finish.
 There can be one scenario for each application element or several scenarios for one element.

 - In parallel, a data test document is made, which specifies all necessary data to test each test case.